haim-io/cypress-image-diff/README.md

 Currently supported values in the custom config file:

 - ROOT_DIR (value relative to the root of the directory)
-- FAILURE_THRESHOLD: must between 0 and 1, default to 0
+- FAILURE_THRESHOLD: must be between 0 and 1, default to 0
 - RETRY_OPTIONS: see [retry options](https://www.npmjs.com/package/cypress-recurse#options)

 > **Note**: In order to make this custom config values effective, remember to return `getCompareSnapshotsPlugin` instance inside function `setupNodeEvents`: